apocalyptech/pystarboundmap/README.md

    - Resource loading:
      - This only takes about 5-6 sec on my machine, so it's not bad, but I suspect I could get rid of some spurious PNG conversions
+   - Specific tile types
+     - Scenes with lots of liquids get bogged down a bit...
    - Map loading/rendering:
      - This is pretty slow, and I'll have to profile it to figure out where the slowness actually is.
 It's more of an annoyance at